 Since May 2016, Elisa Konya-Baumbach is an Assistant Professor at Professor Kuester's chair of Marketing & Innovation.
 From August to December 2017, she visited the S. C. Johnson School of Management at Cornell University, USA, for a research stay.

-Elisa Konya-Baumbach's research focuses on consumer psychology and behavior, marketing of digital innovations, and international marketing.
+Elisa Konya-Baumbach's research focuses on consumer psychology and behavior, marketing of innovations, and digital marketing.
 She is particularly interested in consumer decision making and digital innovation adoption.